weblidity/skelo/README.md

 This schema defines that:

-* The root must be an object with a required "sidebars" property.
+- The root must be an object with a required "sidebars" property.
-* "sidebars" must be an array.
+- "sidebars" must be an array.
-* Each item in "sidebars" must be an object with "label" and "items" properties.
+- Each item in "sidebars" must be an object with "label" and "items" properties.
-* "items" must be an array where each item has a required "id" property and optional "label," "headings," and "items" properties to handle nesting.
+- "items" must be an array where each item has a required "id" property and optional "label," "headings," and "items" properties to handle nesting.

 This ensures a consistent and predictable structure for the outline files.

-#### How Schema Validation Works:
+#### How Schema Validation Works

 When you run skelo validate, the tool parses your outline files and checks them against the schema.
 It verifies that all required properties are present, data types are correct, and no invalid properties exist.

-#### Outline File Error Reporting:
+#### Outline File Error Reporting

 If an outline file doesn't conform to the schema, skelo-cli will report detailed error messages indicating the specific violations.
 These errors typically include:

-* The location of the error (file and line number).
+- The location of the error (file and line number).
-* The property that caused the error.
+- The property that caused the error.
-* The expected type or value.
+- The expected type or value.
-* The actual value found.
+- The actual value found.

 These error messages help you pinpoint and fix issues in your outline files quickly.
 Clear error reporting is essential for a smooth development experience.
 By enforcing the schema, skelo-cli helps maintain the integrity and consistency of your Docusaurus documentation structure.